 Ashley Furniture Other Interesting Things to Know

 Soon enough, the family business became the largest furniture manufacturer in the United States.
 Producing about 18,000 jobs nationwide, a workforce that’s at its core manufacturing all across their 5 American plants.
-With this local craftsmanship especially in the bedroom and living room area comes thorough quality control in each and every plant.
+With this local craftsmanship, especially in the bedroom and living room area, comes quality control in each and every plant.

 Although American upholstered furniture has been seemingly beaten by overseas companies and affordable pricing, Ashley Furniture is a great example of good quality and price relation.
 However, if you’re not convinced of their bid, here are a few other alternatives for you to support the American economy.
 All of these alternatives offer great furniture made in the USA.